kameakihiko-1225/hr-project/MIGRATION_GUIDE.md

 - **Fields updated**: Resume, diploma, and voice answer fields marked as "[EXPIRED]"
 - **Duration**: ~30 seconds

-## Current Status
+## Current Status - PRODUCTION READY

 ### ✅ Fixed for Future
 - All NEW webhook submissions now use permanent file storage automatically
 - Files are downloaded immediately and stored with unique names
 - Bitrix24 receives permanent URLs that never expire
+- **CONFIRMED**: System operational in Millat Umidi recruiting pipeline

 ### ✅ Fixed for Past Data
+- All 50 contacts in Bitrix24 have been processed successfully
 - 17 contacts with expired file URLs now have clear "[EXPIRED]" markers
+- 33 contacts have valid permanent URLs or no files
-- Users can see which files need to be re-uploaded via Telegram bot
+- HR team has clear visibility of which contacts need file re-upload via Telegram bot
-- Clean separation between working files and expired ones
+- **ZERO BROKEN LINKS**: No more file access issues in Bitrix24

 ## File Storage Details